frontendphil/react-undo-redo/README.md

 ## Usage

 In order to create the provider and hooks to manage undo and redo you call `createUndoRedo` and pass the `reducer` you'd like to enhance.
-This methods returns a provider component and hooks to work with your state.
+This method returns a provider component and hooks to work with your state.
 The `reducer` you pass does not need any knowledge about this feature.

 ```js